Saints & Sinners (Whitesnake album)

-Saints & Sinners (sometimes referred as Saints An' Sinners) is the fifth studio album by English hard rock band Whitesnake, released on 15 November 1982 by Liberty Records.
+Saints & Sinners (sometimes referred as Saints An' Sinners) is the fifth studio album by British rock band Whitesnake, released on 15 November 1982 by Liberty Records.
 It was the last album to be recorded by the Ready an' Willing line-up as the members relations had become strained about the musical direction and with the band's management, despite commercial successes in their native country.
-Guy Bidmead initially produced the album as Martin Birch's (who produced all of the past Whitesnake releases) replacement at first, but Birch returned to finish production on the album.
+Guy Bidmead initially produced the album as Martin Birch's (who produced all of the past Whitesnake releases) replacement, but Birch returned to finish production on the album.

 Despite the band's troubles during the recording, the album peaked at number nine on the UK Albums Chart and was certified gold, continuing a string of gold or platinum-certified albums by the British Phonographic Industry (BPI).
 The album included the single "Here I Go Again", released in October 1982, that charted at number 34, but did not chart on any of the singles charts in the United States.
 Eventually, it would resurface in 1987, with a newly-recorded version that would characterise Whitesnake in the future.

 Background

 In the early 1980s, Whitesnake was successful with continental Europe and Japanese audiences but success remained elusive in North America.
 Their radically successful, Come an' Get It album alongside the supporting tour proved successful in several countries, including their first appearance at the Monsters of Rock festival that same year.
 The tour lasted for five months before the writing for the upcoming album would start immediately with singer David Coverdale.
 To rekindle their relations, the band set their recordings at Clearwell Castle in Gloucestershire, where they had previously recorded their second studio album Lovehunter.

+The group planned to add new countries to tour coinciding their upcoming album.
+Coverdale was enthusiastic about the group's recent successes which he added, "We are still experiencing a creative outburst and want to take advantage of it while we're can.
+If we are out of the public's eye too long, then we become forgotten.
+We want to catch the excitement now."

 Most of the album's backing multi-tracks were recorded at Clearwell Castle before the production got moved.